KTapson/kristen-website/content/english/studies.md

 Yet, the project is also a little bit absurd.
 In the summer of 2020, First, it meant identifying the window (the month of July).
 Then, it meant

-Case history of copperhead bite he received.

-> At 10:00 p.m. pulse was 58 (normal) and temperature was 99.0.
-Swelling had progressed to a level about [2.5] inches above the wrist, with slight accompanying discoloration.
-By 10:15 p.m. swelling had progressed to a level about four inches above the wrist.
-The throbbing pain in the palm was still severe and extended back along the lower side of the arm to the elbow.
-One-fourth grain of codeine and a glass of milk were taken.
-At 10:30 p.m. respiratory congestion had become noticeable.
-An antihistimine (Chlorotrymatron) was taken to counteract these symptoms; pulse 50.
-At 10:45 p.m. pain had reached its maximum, and was intense in the palm near the base of the middle finger, extending back as far as the elbow ....
-On the following morning systemic symptoms had largely disappeared.
-The bitten hand had swollen to nearly twice normal size and swelling extended slightly above the elbow.
-Swelling and soreness in the afflicted hand and elbow subsided slowly, and it was nearly a month before normal use of the hand was regained.
-(265)

 Taking on a durational project.
 How does one register changes in the landscape of home?
 What kinds of events and repetitions would have to happen to make change visible?
 How do scientific and poetic forms of repetition relate to each other?

 I take off from Fitch's patient in a rewriting project - Insofar as the project has materialized as one that The pits on the copperhead -

-My sense of experiment is heavily inflected by French philosophy of science (particularly the work of Cavaillès and Ruyer) and how one makes unintuitive information legible.  bringing the non-intuitive into contact with the human senses” augmentation
+My sense of experiment is heavily inflected by French philosophy of science (particularly the work of Cavaillès and Ruyer) and developing processes by which one can make unintuitive information legible to an audience.
+This project has certainly changed the way I relate to my sense of home as well as my sense of what "autecology" can be in the context of experimental science writing.
+I understand it to be a process of augmentation in an immersive space.   bringing the non-intuitive into contact with the human senses” augmentation

 What I am suggesting is that this durational project changed the way I relate to my sense of home.
 I also "talk" to snakes by reimagining the _Autecology_ until someone else can also read the relationship between letters anew.